Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Tree structure

 We start by defining a tree structure in Rust.
-The tree structure is defined as an enum with two variants: Leaf and Node.
+The tree structure is an enum with two variants: Leaf and Node.
 The Leaf variant contains a value of type T, while the Node variant contains a value of type T, a left child of type Box<Tree<T>>, and a right child of type Box<Tree<T>>.

 pub enum Tree<T> {